djmitche/remsh/doc/developer/stack/wire.rst

 consequence reasonable limits on the overall size of a box are possible (based on the largest number of allowed keys in a remsh box), for security- or memory-conscious uses.

-Python Implementation
-'''''''''''''''''''''

-The implementation of this protocol is entirely synchronous.
-Callers should use Python threads to handle multiple simultaneous connections.

-.. class:: remsh.amp.wire.Error

-   An exception indicating an error in the AMP protocol

-.. class:: remsh.amp.wire.SimpleWire(socket)

-    :param socket: the socket on which to communicate

-    Implements the AMP protocol as described above.

-    .. method:: send_box(box)

-        :param box: the box to send
-        :type box: dictionary
-        :raises: :class:`~remsh.amp.wire.Error` for protocol errors
-        :raises: :class:`socket.error` for socket errors

-        Send the given box, returning once it is completley transmitted (but not necessarily received by the remote end).

-    .. method:: read_box()

-        :returns: dictionary
-        :raises: :class:`~remsh.amp.wire.Error` for protocol errors
-        :raises: :class:`socket.error` for socket errors
-        :raises: :class:`EOFError` on EOF in the middle of a box

-        Read a box from the remote system, blocking until one is received.

-        Raises :class:`~remsh.amp.wire.Error` for protocol errors or socket.error for network errors.
-Returns None on a normal EOF.

-    .. method:: stop()

-        Stop using the socket.

-.. class:: remsh.amp.wire.ResilientWire(socket)

-   This class has an identical interface to :class:`~remsh.amp.wire.SimpleWire`, but runs in its own socket to permit bidirectional communication and to handle buffering and retransmission of lost boxes.

-   It's not done yet.